Ākau Tangi Evans Bay improvements

 The new paths on the seaward side form part of Tahitai (one tide, one journey) around Evans Bay from Miramar to the central city, the wider eastern connection to Kilbirnie and Te Aranui o Pōneke, the Great Harbour Way.

-• Stage 1, between Carlton Gore Road on Oriental Bay and around Evans Bay Parade as far as Greta Point, is under construction.
+The section between Carlton Gore Road on Oriental Bay and around Evans Bay Parade to Greta Point is nearing completion.
 See what to expect during construction.

 Expand All